Keivou/distribution-tool-for-work/README.md

 You will need 2 files:

-1. With data downloaded directly from Sahara with xxx variables
+1. With data downloaded directly from Sahara with IDENTIFICADOR, FECHA, CAPA, TOPE, BASE variables
-2. With the x value for each y
+2. With the COTA value for each POZO